authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     bimi-version = %x76 *WSP "=" *WSP %x42.49.4d.49 1DIGIT

 a= Authority Evidence Location (plain-text; URI; OPTIONAL).
 If present, this tag MUST have an empty value or its value MUST be a single URI.
 An empty value for the tag is interpreted to mean the Domain Owner does not wish to publish or does not have authority evidence to disclose.
 The URI, if present, MUST contain a fully qualfied domain name (FQDN) and MUST specify HTTPS as the URI scheme ("https").
 The URI SHOULD specify the location of a publicly retrivable evidence document.
-Clients MUST skip consideration of the evidence document if the TLS server identity certificate presented during the TLS session setup does not chain-up to a root certificate the Client trusts.

 The evidence document MUST only contain one VMC certificate and SHOULD contain CA certificates in issuing order, all in PEM format.
 The evidence document SHOULD start with the end entity VMC certificate, followed by the immediate issuer CA certificate of the end entity, and then its issuing CA certificates.
 Potentially this issuing sequence of certificate terminates at the self-signed trusted root certificate, where the trusted root certificate MAY optionally be included in the evidence document.
 Intermediate certificates and any issuer certificates needed to reach the root of the VMC issuer SHOULD be provided in the evidence document.
 If the a= tag is not present, it is assumed to have an empty value.

     ABNF: